Few areas of today’s working world are more active and ever-changing than the recruitment and job-hunting space, and learning how to create an ATS

 It’s bittersweet to acknowledge that the age of the elegant

-That means it’s in your best interest to avoid including graphics, photography, tables, charts, text boxes, columns, and unusual fonts.
+That means avoiding including graphics, photography, tables, charts, text boxes, columns, and unusual fonts is in your best interest.
 These can definitely catch the eye of a human reader – but that isn’t the goal with an ATS.

 5. Use .doc or .pdf File Type